ska-telescope/icrar-leap-accelerate/docs/src/md/Build.md

 `./src/icrar/leap-accelerate/tests/LeapAccelerate.Tests`
 `./src/icrar/leap-accelerate-cli/tests/LeapAccelerateCLI.Tests`

-## Doxygen
+## Documenting

-Doxygen is generated with the following target:
+Doxygen docs are generated for all C++ and cuda files with the following target:

 `make doxygen`

+Sphinx/Breath/Exhale docs are generated with the following target:

+`make sphinx`

-Generated doxygen is available at the following file location:
+Generated documentation is available locally at the following file location:

-`src/out/html/index.html`
+`docs/sphinxindex.html`